 It is used to block sending e-mail by default, regardless of the DRMS setting.

-1 block

-0 do not block.

-The attribute name is drmaa block email

-job start time ( string )

-This attribute specifies the earliest time when the job may be eligible to be run.

-The attribute name is drmaa start time
+1 block 0 do not block.
+The attribute name is drmaa\block\email job start time ( string )

-The value of the attribute SHALL be of the form [[[CC]YY/]MM/]DD] hh:mm[:ss] [{-|+}UU:uu]

-where

-CC is the first two digits of the year (century-1)

-YY is the last two digits of the year

-MM is the two digits of the month [01,12]

-DD is the two-digit day of the month [01,31]

-hh is the two-digit hour of the day [00,23]

-mm is the two-digit minute of the day [00,59]

-ss is the two-digit second of the minute [00,61]

-UU is the two-digit hours since (before) UTC

-uu is the two-digit minutes since (before) UTC

-If the optional UTC-offset is not specified, the offset associated with the local timezone SHALL be used.
+This attribute specifies the earliest time when the job MAY be eligible to be run.
+The attribute name is drmaa start time The value of the attribute SHALL be of the form [[[[CC]YY/]MM/]DD] hh:mm[:ss] [{-|+}UU:uu] where CC is the first two digits of the year (century-1) YY is the last two digits of the year MM is the two digits of the month [01,12] DD is the two-digit day of the month [01,31] hh is the two-digit hour of the day [00.23] mm is the two-digit minute of the day [00.59] ss is the two-digit second of the minute [00,61] UU is the two-digit hours since (before) UTC uu is the two-digit minutes since (before) UTC If the optional UTC-offset is not specified, the offset associated with the local timezone SHALL be used.

 If the day (DD) is not specified, the current day SHALL be used unless the specified hour:mm:ss has already elapsed, in which case the next day SHALL be used.
 Similarly for month (MM), year (YY), and century-1 (CC).
-If seconds (ss) value is omitted it is set to 0.